NeuralMMO/neuralmmo.github.io/docs/source/rst/game_wiki.rst

 Armor: Hat, Top, Bottom
 ***********************

-Grants a flat 5 defense per item level
+Grants 10 defense per item level

 Requires at least one skill greater than or equal to the item level to equip